 - If your child has a latex allergy, talk with the doctor.

-- If your child falls or hurts himself/herself, or hits his/her head, call the doctor right away.
+- If your child falls or is injured, or hits their head, call the doctor right away.

 If your child is pregnant or breast-feeding a baby: